DefangLabs/defang-docs/docs/faq/questions.md

 ### Does Defang support auto-scaling?

 - No. Defang does not currently support auto-scaling.
-However, you can check out the [Scaling Your Services](/docs/tutorials/scaling-your-services) tutorial, to see how you can scale your services manually with Defang.
+However, you can check out the [Scaling Your Services](/docs/tutorials/scaling-your-services) tutorial to see how you can scale your services manually with Defang.

 ### Can I cancel a deployment once it has started?